“Consistent positive self-talk is unquestionably one of the greatest gifts to one’s subconscious mind.”- Edmond Mbiaka

 The figure was referenced in Dale Carnegie’s 1936 book How to Win Friends and Influence People.
 The myth was described as something the author’s college professor used to say.
 There is also a belief among scientists that neurons make up around 10 percent of the brain’s cells.
 This may have contributed to the 10 percent myth.
 It has been misattributed to many people, including Albert Einstein.

 The Secret Conversation

-The brain of a person ascertains the thing it perceives.
-Thoughts become powerful with the strength of neurons.
-The stronger the neurons on a particular subject or issue, the stronger the thoughts and thoughts become things.
-Therefore, it is rightly said that whatever happens in the brain becomes reality in the world.
+Brain of a person ascertains the thing it perceives.
+Thoughts become powerful with strengths of neurons.
+Stronger the neurons on particular subject or issue, stronger the thoughts and thoughts become things.
+Therefore, it is rightly said that whatever happens in brain becomes reality in out word.
 Our neurons are conditioned mainly due to two things.
-Repetition of the word of command and the image you perceive through your organs, mainly eye and skin make thicker layers of neurons.
+Repetition of word of command and the image you perceive through your organs, mainly eye and skin make thicker layers of neurons.
 If your commands are positive or negative, neurons do not recognize but the related thoughts become stronger whether positive or negative and the outcome is derived accordingly.

 Our self-talk can be very much optimistic and positive as following,